What is exposure and response prevention (ERP) therapy?

 Exposure for OCD and anxiety

 For OCD and anxiety, that’s how we do exposure (although we might not need to fly to San Francisco!).
-You and I make a hierarchy, which is a list of all the situations, thoughts, images, etc… that you are afraid of, ranked from least scary to most scary.
+You and I make a list of the situations, thoughts, images, etc… that your OCD or anxiety disorder is afraid of.
 After doing some preparation work, we will then decide where to start with our exposures.
-Normally we’ll start out approaching items from the lower or middle end of the hierarchy that you think are scary, but that you and I think you can handle.

-Over a period of weeks or months, we work our way up the hierarchy at your own pace, as you cross your own bridges, so to speak, over and over again.
+Over a period of weeks or months, we work our way around your list of fears at your own pace, and you cross your own bridges, so to speak, over and over again.
 Believe it or not, exposures offer the opportunity for a lot of creativity, and I even try to make it fun.
 For instance, we’ll talk about what rewards you’re going to give yourself if you do your exposures.
 (Hey, so maybe a fun trip to San Francisco will be in your future!)

-The whole time, you are in control of doing the exposures.
+The whole time, you choose the exposures that you want to do so that you can tame OCD and reclaim your life.
 We measure your progress as we go to see how you are doing.
 And we make sure to celebrate success along the way.